techidaily/site-win11-tips/source/_posts/1719242997504-navigate-past-chrome-hiccups-fixes-for-w11-users.md

 5. To confirm, click**Uninstall** again.
 6. Follow the prompts to complete the uninstallation process.

  After you follow the above steps, restart your computer.
-Once that is done, visit the[Google Chrome download page](https://www.google.com/chrome/) , then download and install the application.
+Once that is done, visit the [Google Chrome download page](https://www.google.com/chrome/) , then download and install the application.

 ## Fixing Google Chrome Not Opening on Windows